ML4BM-Lab/GraphEmb/DTINet/README.md

 # Launching DTINet

-## Author's Model
+## Default Settings

 #### Launch DTINet with Docker

-Matlab problems with x11, for that reason we give the .sh to be executed inside the docker.
+Matla gives us problems with x11, for that reason the .sh is written to be executed inside the docker.

 The first, you should create a docker:

 ##### Create container from image (specifying name)
 ```
 docker run -dt --name dtinet_original -it dtinet_matlab bash